 The U.S. would also do well to incorporate a value-added tax, or VAT, which is an important source of revenue for almost all the other countries on the planet.
 VATs are similar to sales taxes and are far more efficient than income taxes.
 America could implement a VAT of only 5 to 10 percent, and drastically reduce income tax rates, while generating more funds to pay off the national debt.

 On the spending side, we must be realistic about which expenses are truly impacting the people of this country.
 Expensive and unnecessary wars are a major money pit in our current budget.
-Defense spending has its place, but we are currently sacrificing both debt and deaths.
-Thousands of lives and billions of dollars have been lost, and even though we are gradually seeing an end to these military confrontations, they are not coming fast enough.
+Defense spending has its place, but we are currently squandering both money and human lives: thousands of lives and billions of dollars have been lost.
+Even though we are gradually seeing an end to these military confrontations, they are not coming fast enough.
 We absolutely have to put a stop to this drain on our budget.

 Procedural changes to how money is allocated and spent will help prevent problems in the future.
 Implementing mandatory pay-as-you-go rules, which force any increase in spending to go alongside tax increases or spending cuts elsewhere, would help prevent future deficit spending.

 In order to put our federal government on a new path, we will need to look at all areas of the federal budget.
 By understanding and considering the options in these areas, we can support elected leaders from both political parties who want to do the right thing, and design a plan that helps us live within our means.